staleread/tempo/docs/concepts.md

 > Imagine JSX was just a regular string...

-In order to archive the syntax clarity and flexibility of JSX without actually using any compiler, Serianilla splits it into 3 components.
+In order to archive the syntax clarity and flexibility of JSX without actually using any compiler, Tempo splits it into 3 components.

 * `template` - a static string written in XML-like syntax.
 * `imports` - a list of components referenced inside a `template`.